TID-Lab/aggie/README.md

 - **DO NOT** set `level` to *debug*.
 Recommended value is *error*.

 Only the `console` and `file` transports are enabled by default.
 Transports can be disabled using the `"disabled"` field included in each section in the `config/secrets.json` file.

+### Data visualization using Tableau

+Setting up and viewing Tableau visualizations in Aggie requires installing Tableau's MongoDB BI Connector on the server that acts as a bridge between Tableau and MongoDB.
+To set up the BI Connector, follow these steps: [BI Connector setup](docs/content/tableau/bi-connector-setup.md).

 ## Architecture